 Key terms you should know:

-Mechanical keyboard: A mechanical keyboard is defined by its key switches - instead of using a membrane, a mechanical key switch uses a physical spring and switch, which makes them much more accurate in general.
+Mechanical keyboard: A mechanical keyboard is defined by its key switches - instead of using a membrane, a mechanical key switch uses a physical spring and metal leaf to actuate, which makes them much more accurate in general.

-Key switch: Key switches are the mechanisms underneath keys in a mechanical keyboard or scissor-switch keyboard.
+Key switch: Key switches are the mechanisms underneath keys in a keyboard.
+They can range from the larger more traditional mechanical switches, to a simple membrane mechanism, or even a combination of the two.

-TKL: A TKL, or tenkeyless keyboard doesn't have the number pad on it, which is designed to reduce its size.
+TKL: A TKL, or tenkeyless keyboard doesn't have the number pad on it, which is designed to reduce its size for those who are happy to just use the number row.

-60 per cent: A 60 per cent keyboard is smaller still compared to a TKL keyboard, having less function buttons.
+60 percent: A 60 per cent keyboard is smaller still compared to a TKL keyboard, incorporating the function and number keys together to save space.

 What's the best keyboard for PC?